trap9/trap9.github.io/_drafts/mid-2011-mba-switch.md

 ### Why Macbook Pro 15" and 13" are not gonna make me switch?
 Macbook Pro is not mobile enough I am not gonna carry such big, heavy and expensive beast (despite I admire it is designed top notch).
 Macbook Pro 13" has gone light and very mobile.
-It would be an option but the price tag is considerably higher comparing to mba and only the OS X itself is reason to buy Macbook Pro HW instead of PC competition.
+It would be an option but the price tag is considerably higher comparing to mba.
+Comparing Macbook Pro design and HW specs to PC competition one can buy nice design pc notebook with similar specs for considerably lower price that makes almost only the OS X itself a reason to buy Macbook Pro HW instead of PC competition.
 I am not likely to pay such extra margin to Apple.

-What is gonna me make switch?
+What is gonna make me switch?

 <div class="message">
 <ul>